-Our induction process has been designed to make a significant contribution to both the professional and personal development of NQTs.
+Our induction process has been designed to make a significant contribution to both the professional and personal development of ECTs.
 The purposes of induction include:

-- to provide programmes appropriate to the individual needs of the NQT/ECTs; - to provide appropriate counselling and support through the role of an NQT/ECF Mentor; - to provide NQT/ECTs with varied examples of good practice; - to help NQT/ECTs form good relationships with all members of the academy community; - to help NQT/ECTs become aware of the academy's role in the local community; - to encourage reflection on their own and observed practice; - to provide opportunities to recognise and celebrate good practice; - to provide opportunities to identify areas for development; - to help NQT/ECTs to develop an overview of a teacher's roles and responsibilities; - to provide a foundation for longer-term professional development; - to provide NQT/ECTs with structured catch-up in light of Covid19 and lost learning during their training year; - to help NQT/ECTs perform satisfactorily against the current Teachers' Standards.
+- to provide programmes appropriate to the individual needs of the ECTs; - to provide appropriate counselling and support through the role of an ECT Mentor; - to provide ECTs with varied examples of good practice; - to help ECTs form good relationships with all members of the academy community; - to help ECTs become aware of the academy's role in the local community; - to encourage reflection on their own and observed practice; - to provide opportunities to recognise and celebrate good practice; - to provide opportunities to identify areas for development; - to help ECTs to develop an overview of a teacher's roles and responsibilities; - to provide a foundation for longer-term professional development; - to help ECTs perform satisfactorily against the current Teachers' Standards.

-This policy reflects a structured whole school approach to NQT and ECT teacher induction and recognises that the quality and commitment of the people who supervise the induction is a crucial factor in its continued success.
+This policy reflects a structured whole school approach to ECT teacher induction and recognises that the quality and commitment of the people who supervise the induction is a crucial factor in its continued success.